Key dates

 New Zealand Public Holiday

 Anzac Day is a national day of remembrance that commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations, and the contribution and suffering of all those who have served.
-We will pay our respects in the morning and use the afternoon as a reserve day with potential additional activities such as training, workshops and field trips.
+Anzac Day falls on Saturday 25 April, and the commemoration services will be held on Saturday morning.
+The Monday is a public holiday which we will use the afternoon as a reserve day with potential additional activities such as training, workshops and field trips.

 Tuesday 28 April